MATHinDL/sL_QN_TR/README.md

 ### A MATLAB-based tutorial on implementing of training loops for a deep neural network
 **Mahsa Yousefi** and **Angeles Martinez Calomardo**

 This tutorial can help you how to define a convolutional neural network (CNN) and how to create customize your own training loops.
-If you are a MATLAB user who would like to implement their own training algorithm for which MATLAB built-in functions do not exist, read this tutorial.
+If you are a MATLAB user who would like to implement their own training algorithm for which the MATLAB built-in function does not exist, read this tutorial.

 [Read the Tutorial.](https://rawgit.com/MATHinDL/sL_QN_TR/main/Matlab_DL_Tutorial.pdf)